-5.40 Most planning applications will be decided by Planning Officers under the Council's Scheme of Delegation.
+- 5.40 Most Planning applications will be decided by Planning Officers under the Council's Scheme of Delegation.
 These will generally comprise local applications that are not controversial or that do not raise wider issues.
 All major applications, Council applications and those called in by the Chair of the Planning Committee or the Council's Head of Planning will be considered and decided by the Planning Committee.
+Committee meetings are operated in accordance with the 'Protocol for the Operation of the Planning Committee', which is available to view on the Council website.
+(It should be noted that during the Covid restrictions of 2020 / 2021, alternative arrangements have had to be put in place, including virtual or hybrid meetings, instead of the normal physical meetings held in Derry and Strabane.) - 5.41 The circumstances under which an application can, or cannot be determined using delegated powers are set out in the Council's Scheme of Delegation, available on our website. - 5.42 You may also wish to contact your local Councillor, who can request that a particular application is determined by the Planning Committee prior to a decision being taken.

-- 5.41 The circumstances under which an application can, or cannot be determined using delegated powers are set out in the Council's Scheme of Delegation, available on our website. - 5.42 You may also wish to contact your local Councillor, who can request that a particular application is determined by the Planning Committee prior to a decision being taken. - Pre-determination hearings and speaking at the Planning Committee - 5.43 For those major applications that have been notified to the Department but have been returned to the Council for determination, there is a mandatory requirement for Council to hold a Pre-determination Hearing to afford the applicant the opportunity of appearing before and being heard by the Council Planning Committee. - 5.44 There are also certain major applications that will raise particularly complex planning issues or attract a significant level of objection.
+- Pre-determination hearings and speaking at the Planning Committee - 5.43 For those major applications that have been notified to the Department but have been returned to the Council for determination, there is a mandatory requirement for Council to hold a Pre-determination Hearing to afford the applicant the opportunity of appearing before and being heard by the Council Planning Committee. - 5.44 There are also certain major applications that will raise particularly complex Planning issues or attract a significant level of objection.
 In such cases, the Planning Committee may decide to hold a Pre-determination Hearing prior to making its decision at the scheduled Planning Committee meeting. - 5.45 A Pre-determination Hearing will provide the opportunity for the applicant and their agent, as well as those who may have made representations, to present their case to the Committee and for Members to ask questions and clarify matters.
 Key consultees may also be invited to report their expert views to the Committee and again to take questions.
 As each case is likely to be different, the specific arrangements for a Predetermination Hearing will be tailored to the particular circumstances of the case.
-Where the Committee agrees to a Pre-determination Hearing, the applicant will be advised of the arrangements. - 5.46 The Council will make available on our website, seven days before the Planning Committee meeting, a list of the planning applications to be considered.
+Where the Committee agrees to a Pre-determination Hearing, the applicant will be advised of the arrangements. - 5.46 The Council will make available on our website, seven days before the Planning Committee meeting, a list of the Planning applications to be considered.
 Full details of the application and Planning Officer's Report / recommendation will also be made available at that time on the Planning Portal.
+The full (Open) Agenda and Papers for the Planning Committee are placed on the Council's website at 10am on the day of the Committee meeting.
 All parties wishing to address the Committee must register their wish to do so with the Council's Chief Administrative Officer / Committee Clerk by 12 noon two working days before the meeting.
 Registering a request to speak can be made in the following ways: